hrznstudio/playhrzn-k8s/base/README.md

 - add these policies to all node groups,
 - add [node selectors](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/) to the ALB ingress, auto-scaler and CloudWatch pods, so that they are deployed on the nodes configured with these policies.

-## How to access workloads

-For security reasons, this quickstart profile does not expose any workload publicly.
-However, should you want to access one of the workloads, various solutions are possible.

 ### Port-forwarding